Geneon USA: Shutdown

-Four months later, on August 29, 2007, Geneon and ADV Films a strategic alliance deal where ADV would take over the distribution, marketing, and sales of their properties in the United States, starting October 1, 2007 with Geneon in turn laid off their entire marketing and sales team in preparation for the deal.
+On August 29, 2007, Geneon and ADV Films announced a strategic alliance deal where ADV would take over the distribution, marketing, and sales of their properties in the United States, starting October 1, 2007, with Geneon in turn laying off their entire marketing and sales team in preparation for the deal.
 According to the announcement, they would continue to acquire, license, and produce English subs and dubs of anime for release in North America.
 However, the deal was canceled in September before it was implemented, with neither company giving details as to why beyond stating they were "unable to reach a mutual agreement".

 On September 26, 2007, they announced that they would close distribution operations, with titles solicited through November 5 shipped.
 Titles that were in mid-release or licensed but unreleased were left in limbo.
 The Bandai Visual USA titles that were being distributed by Geneon were not affected by this closure, though some were delayed while Bandai Visual found a new distributor.
 Another North American anime company, Funimation, began negotiating with them to distribute some of the company's licensed titles.
 In July 2008, a formal arrangement was announced and Funimation acquired the rights to "manufacture, sell, and distribute" various Geneon anime and live-action titles.